AeroLeads people directory · profile

 - Managed Camp DREAM's maintenance and development; land use planning; trail, building, and grounds upkeep; and two large building projects- Developed partnerships and implemented local outreach campaigns to enhance community investment in Camp DREAM- Facilitated work days at Camp DREAM; planned and managed projects for up to forty staff and volunteers at a time- Hired, supported, and empowered summer camp staff, including the development, hiring, training, and support of three new… Show more - Managed Camp DREAM's maintenance and development; land use planning; trail, building, and grounds upkeep; and two large building projects- Developed partnerships and implemented local outreach campaigns to enhance community investment in Camp DREAM- Facilitated work days at Camp DREAM; planned and managed projects for up to forty staff and volunteers at a time- Hired, supported, and empowered summer camp staff, including the development, hiring, training, and support of three new environmental educator positions Show less

-Andrew Lee-Lassiter Skills
+Andrew Lee-Lassiter education

-Frequently Asked Questions about Andrew Lee-Lassiter
+Frequently asked questions about Andrew Lee-Lassiter

 What company does Andrew Lee-Lassiter work for?

-Andrew Lee-Lassiter works for Office Of The Mayor Of New York City
+Andrew Lee-Lassiter works for Office of the Mayor of New York City.

 What is Andrew Lee-Lassiter's email address?

-What is Andrew Lee-Lassiter's direct phone number?
+What is Andrew Lee-Lassiter's phone number?

 What schools did Andrew Lee-Lassiter attend?